-- 1 until December 15 of each school year.
-Application deadline may be extended.
-Please submit applications early so reference letters can be returned before selection. - 8.
-It is the student's responsibility to assure the following documents are on file in the Allied Health Department prior to selection. - a.
+- submit applications early so reference letters can be returned before selection. - It is the student's responsibility to assure the following documents are on file in the Allied Health Department prior to selection. - a.
 Application form with \$20 fee. - b.
 High school transcripts or GED scores. - c.
 ACT or Compass scores. - d.
 Official college or university transcripts. - e.
 Complete names and addresses for references on application (a college form letter will be sent). - f.
-Handwritten autobiography (3-5 pages). - 9.
-All applicants accepted into the program are on
+Handwritten autobiography (3-5 pages). - All applicants accepted into the program are on conditional status, pending completion of the physical examinations by a qualified physician, stating they are free of emotional, physical, infectious and/or contagious diseases, passing

-- conditional status, pending completion of the physical examinations by a qualified physician, stating they are free of emotional, physical, infectious, and/or contagious diseases, passing the drug screen, passing the background check and successfully completing all prerequisites. - 10.
-Those who do not meet the above requirements should contact the Allied Health Department or a counselor. - 11.
+- the drug screen, passing the background check and successfully completing all prerequisites. - Those who do not meet the above requirements should contact the Allied Health Department or a counselor. - 11.
 No classes may be added after the first three days of fall and spring classes without permission of the dean. - 12.
+No alternates will be admitted to the nursing program after the first day of class. - 13.
 A personal interview may be required.

-NOTE: Substitute courses must be approved.
+NOTE: Course substitutions must be approved.